party-repl/clojure-party-repl/readme.md

 # clojure-repl

-Clojure REPL for Atom written in ClojureScript.
+Clojure REPL for Atom written in ClojureScript with full Teletype support.
 Let's party! 😄

 ## Development